 Sharing of thoughts and information is what blogging is all about.
 This way we can learn from each other.
 Post A Comment!These postings are provided "AS IS" with no warranties, and confers no rights.
 You assume all risk for your use.

 Pierre Roman Twitter | LinkedIn

 As you may know, Active Directory provides authentication and authorization mechanisms as well as framework from within other related services that can be deployed.
-As an LDAP compliant database, it contains most commonly used objects such as users, computers, and groups which can be organized into organizational units or OUs by any number of logical or business needs.
+As an LDAP compliant database, it commonly contains the most used objects such as users, computers, and groups organized into organizational units or OUs by any number of logical or business needs.
 Group Policy Objects or GPOs are then linked to OUs to centralize the settings for various users or computers across an organization.
 Part of the quandaries that IT professionals face is taking advantage of nuances provided in Active Directory in newer server offerings such as Windows Server 2012.
-As detailed in Pierre's post, "Windows Server 2012 Active Directory – What’s New?", Active Directory provided in Windows Server 2012 is provided impactful enhancements.
+As detailed in Pierre's post, "Windows Server 2012 Active Directory – What’s New?", Active Directory provided in Windows Server 2012 R2 is provided impactful enhancements.
 Yet some organizations choose not to migrate due to reasons of uncertainty.

 Transferring the Flexible Single Master Operations (FSMO) Role

 Changing the Schema Master